Funding for excellent data science and computational science projects with potential to make an impact on health, sustainability, and life science

 The Novo Nordisk Foundation focuses on building a strong and internationally competitive life science ecosystem in Denmark.
 This includes providing grants to research in artificial intelligence, machine learning, statistics, data science, and computational sciences in Denmark.

-From 2023, the Foundation will offer grants with a strong data science component through two programmes:
+The Foundation will offer grants with a strong data science component through two programmes:

 - Data Science Collaborative Research Programme and